lambda-curry/virtualevent-poc/src/pages/custom-pages/contact-if.md

 templateKey: custom-page
 title: Contact IF
 ---
-Copy to come from IF
+**CONTACT INFINITY FESTIVAL**

+Have a question?
+Looking for more info?
+Hit us up at [hello@infinityfestival.com](mailto:hello@infinityfestival.com).
+We’d love to hear from you!